19hours/sg-statutes/Acts/Income Tax Act.md

 (a) income derived before 1st January 2004 by any financial institution from arranging, underwriting or distributing any qualifying debt securities; and

-(b) income derived by a primary dealer from trading in any Singapore Government securities during the period from 27th February 1999 to 31st December 2018 (both dates inclusive),
+(b) income derived by a primary dealer from trading in any Singapore Government securities during the period from 27th February 1999 to 31st December 2023 (both dates inclusive),

-[Act 37 of 2014 wef 27/11/2014]

 and for deduction of losses otherwise than in accordance with section 37(3).

 [32/99; 21/2003; 34/2008; 19/2013]

+[Act 37 of 2014 wef 27/11/2014]

+[Act 45 of 2018 wef 12/11/2018]

 (3A) A primary dealer referred to in subsection (3)(b) may elect in accordance with subsection (3B) not to be subject to the regulations made under subsection (1); and if the primary dealer so elects, the regulations shall cease to apply to the income of that primary dealer for the year of assessment for which the election is made and for subsequent years of assessment.